Regulation & Policy

 Unified airspace view showing active UAS operations, traffic density, and real-time status across the jurisdiction.

-Define, manage, and monitor drone corridors with automated scheduling and conflict detection for routine flight paths.
+Define, manage, and monitor approved drone flight paths with automated scheduling and conflict detection for routine operations.

 SkyTrade Airspace Authorization